The Full Story

 Entry Point

 There are so many ways to access the Inner Garden.
 Truly, I believe them to be endless.
-I have found that acupuncture is a great access point for many people.
-As a healing modality, acupuncture and traditional Chinese medicine treat and support the body, mind, and spirit.
-As an energy medicine, they have the ability to change one's frequency and create shifts that restore the innate brilliance of the body and being.
+I have found acupuncture to be a great access point for many people.
+As a healing modality, acupuncture and Chinese medicine treat and support the wholeness of each person in their most complete state.
+It is a healing modality to support body, mind, and spirit in all of its season and iterations.
+As a complete medicine, it has the ability to change one's frequency and create shifts that restore the innate brilliance of the body and being.

 Letting Go, Filling Up... and obeying the seasons

-Just like in a garden, there are cycles to our inner wisdom center(s).
+Just like in a garden, we move through cycles of our own.
+So too does our inner wisdom center(s).
 As we nurture it, it grows.
 It speaks to us and teaches us.
 It shows us what it needs to bloom and shows us how best it can nourish us.
 It allows us to become one with it as we were always meant to be.
 It wants to nourish us, it wants to support us, it wants to see us be powerful.

-The garden is simply an analogy for the inner wisdom, the inner spark, so be open to how your inner wisdom teaches you.
-However it shows up, be open to it, be vulnerable with it.
+The garden is simply an analogy for the inner wisdom, the inner spark.
+Be open to how your inner wisdom teaches you.
+However it shows up, be curious and be vulnerable with it.
 Get in there and get to know it.
 Above all else, approach it with love and compassion.
-You are a team and sometimes the team needs to recalibrate.
+Your inner wisdom is an integral part of you and the more you tend to it, the more it can support you.
+How in touch with your inner garden are you?
 Do you need to do some weeding, some reprograming?

 Only you know the best doorway to enter your garden.
 Welcome yourself home to yours.